ufal/npfl139/tasks/pisqorky.md

 the common functionality.

-The C++ template also provides quite a strong heuristic; in ReCodEx, your agent is evaluated against it, and if it reaches at least TO_BE_SET_LATER win rate, you get the regular points.
+The C++ template also provides quite a strong heuristic; in ReCodEx, your agent is evaluated against it, and if it reaches at least 25% win rate in 100 games (50 as a starting player and 50 as a non-starting player), you get the regular points.
 The final competition evaluation will be performed after the deadline by a round-robin tournament.

 **To get regular points, you must implement an AlphaZero-style algorithm.